Size L 431g

 We offer two sizes of the MINI2.
 In general, we recommend the larger L size if you are over 175cm tall, but as all people are different we recommend you try out the two different sizes before you buy if at all possible.

-- The length of the shoulder strap is the straight line from the base of the strap to the end of the core material.
+- Shoulder strap length is measured in a straight line from the base to the end of the internal frame.

 Notes before use